inbzar/docs/apps/docs/content/modules/users/users.md

 # Users Architecture Overview

-In this document, you’ll learn about the users architecture and invites in Medusa.
+In this document, you’ll learn about the users architecture and invites in InBzar.

 ## Overview

 A user is an admin that can view and process sensitive and private information in the commerce store.
-A store in Medusa can have more than one user.
+A store in InBzar can have more than one user.
 Users can create or invite other users to manage the store.

 :::tip